Kilopower: Description

 Nuclear reaction control is provided by a single rod of boron carbide, which is a neutron absorber.
 The reactor is intended to be launched cold, preventing the formation of highly radioactive fission products.
 Once the reactor reaches its destination, the neutron absorbing boron rod is removed to allow the nuclear chain reaction to start.
 Once the reaction is initiated, decay of a series of fission products cannot be stopped completely.
-However, the depth of control rod insertion provides a mechanism to adjust the rate at which uranium fissions, allowing the heat output to match the load.
+However, the depth of control rod insertion provides a mechanism to adjust the rate of the uranium fission, allowing the heat output to match the load.

 Passive heat pipes filled with liquid sodium transfer the reactor core heat to one or more free-piston Stirling engines, which produce reciprocating motion to drive a linear electric generator.
 The melting point of sodium is 98 C, which means that liquid sodium can flow freely at high temperatures between about 400 and 700 C. Nuclear fission cores typically operate at about 600 C.

 The reactor is designed to be intrinsically safe in a wide range of environments and scenarios.
 Several feedback mechanisms are employed to mitigate a nuclear meltdown.
 The primary method is passive cooling, which requires no mechanical mechanisms to circulate coolant.
 The reactor design is self-regulating through design geometry that creates a negative temperature reactivity coefficient.
 In effect this means that as the power demand increases the temperature of the reactor drops.
-This causes it to shrink, preventing neutrons from leaking out which in turn causes reactivity to increase and power output to increase to meet the demand.
-This also works in reverse for times of lower power demand.
+This causes it to shrink, preventing neutrons from leaking out.
+This in turn causes reactivity to increase and power output to increase to meet the demand.
+This also works in reverse at times of lower power demand.